-- You should be able to just replace the text I have in the file. - Delete the parts you don't want, perhaps "blurbs" or "other books by you".
+- You should be able to just replace the text I have in the file. - If your text doesn't fit, expand the text frames to suit yourself. - Delete the parts you don't want, perhaps "blurbs" or "other books by you".